hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 We're interested in one neat thing about how it provides a _durable replicated log._ There's a common aphorism in database rhetoric, "the log is the database" - is that true? idk but replicated logs are very useful in distributed systems and databases.

-In the publisher/subcriber model of protocols like AMQP(rabbitMQ etc), a publisher "pushes"/delivers messages to the broker (durably or transiently) and when the consumer ACKs this message it is typically destroyed/removed.
+In the publisher/subcriber model of protocols like [AMQP](https://www.rabbitmq.com/tutorials/amqp-concepts), a publisher "pushes"/delivers messages to the broker (durably or transiently) and when the consumer ACKs this message it is typically destroyed/removed [^9].

+.
 However Kafka is a _log based message broker_.

 > At its heart a Kafka partition is a replicated log.
 The replicated log is one of the most basic primitives in distributed data systems, and there are many approaches for implementing one.
 - https://kafka.apache.org/documentation/#design_replicatedlog